wintvelt/blob-images-frontend-NEW/README.md

     - [x] show group name and description, invitor name, message, valid date
     - [x] show group picture on left side
 - [x] reload on logout
-- [ ] show and test error situations
+- [x] show and test error situations
     - [x] `"invite ID invalid"` or `"invite not found"`
     - [x] `"invite not for you"`
         - [x] if user is logged in: invite is for another user -> do not allow acceptance
         - [x] if user is not logged in: invite is for an existing user -> prompt to log in
     - [x] `"invite already accepted"`: invite is already accepted  -> show message
     - [x] `"invite expired"`: invite expired -> show message
+- [x] implement acceptance
+    - [x] if user is logged in
+    - [x] if user is not logged in
+- [x] implement decline
+- [ ] tests for accept and decline
+    - finish test scripts after
+        - sending invitations is possible
+        - leaving a group is possible

 ### How nav works
 Every page needs a `getServerSideProps`,